Licensed Premises Gaming licences cease operation from 1 July 2023. To

 Change of Owner/Occupier - Existing Licensed Premises Gaming Licence

-An application should be submitted at least 28 days prior to any change of owner/operator.
+An application MUST be submitted at least 28 days prior to any change of owner/operator.
 If the liquor licence holder is changing, an application to transfer the liquor licence must be submitted.
 Please refer to our webpage for further information - Transferring a Liquor Licence

 Your Responsibilities as a Licence Holder